Best Betta Fish Plants

 ii.
 Prune the leaves occasionally to avoid restricting light to other plants.

 iii.
-Ensure the Banana Plant’s tubers only settle into the substrate if you plan to keep it rooted there.
+Ensure the Banana plant’s tubers only settle into the substrate if you plan to keep it rooted there.

 9. Java Moss (Taxiphyllum Barbieri)